owasp-modsecurity/ModSecurity/README.md

 ### Debugging

-Before start the debugging process, make sure where your bug is.
+Before start the debugging process, make sure of where your bug is.
 The problem could be on your connector or in libmodsecurity.
-In order to identify where the bug is, it is recommended the creation of a regression test that mimic the scenario where the bug is happening.
-If the bug is reproducible with the regression-test utility, then it will be a way simple to debug.
-On Linux it is recommended the utilization of gdb and/or valgrind.
+In order to identify where the bug is, it is recommended that you develop a regression test that mimics the scenario where the bug is happening.
+If the bug is reproducible with the regression-test utility, then it will be far simpliar to debug and ensure that it never occurs again.
+On Linux it is recommended that anyone undertaking debugging utilize gdb and/or valgrind as needed.

 During the configuration/compilation time, you may want to disable the compiler optimization making your “back traces” populated with readable data.
 Use the